 This year, I finally understand Mother’s Day … apostrophe S.

-Sure, my day began at 4 a.m. trying to lull my sleep-averse eight-and-a-half-month-old back to schluffy in his crib.
+Sure, my day began at 4 a.m. trying to lull my sleep-averse eight-and-a-half-month-old back to schluffy.
 And, yes, I was the one to make sure that all of the grandmas’ and aunts’ cards were purchased and signed and that the lunch delivery for our guests was all set (because, well, emotional labor).
 But it was still my day.

 After years of wanting to become a mom, more than a year of actively trying (and finally enlisting a bit of science and medicine to help), and a somewhat complicated pregnancy, I am able to call myself a mommy … a singular among the plural.
 I actually wish I saw it that way before.
 Perhaps realizing the importance of the singular would have made the day feel less exclusionary in the past when I so desperately wanted it to also apply to me.